 On this trail, you’ll traverse four mountain passes: Buckskin, Trail Rider, Frigid Air, and West Maroon.
 The scenic landscape includes wildflowers, alpine lakes, waterfalls, and plenty of wildlife.
 Know that this area is bear country, and precautions should be taken.
 Bear canisters are a hiking essential here, and it’s wise to carry bear spray, just in case.

 This isn’t a beginner’s backpacking trip.
 But with proper research and skill level, it’s sure to be an unforgettable experience.

 Warner Point Nature Trail

-Black Canyon of the Gunnison, one of the least visited National Parks, is often thought of by extreme athletes.
+Black Canyon of the Gunnison, one of the least visited Colorado National Parks, is often thought of by extreme athletes.
 Painted Wall, the highest cliff in Colorado, and other sheer faces draw rock and ice climbers.
 Pro kayakers visit to take on this gnarly section of the Colorado River.

 But even everyday hikers can appreciate the beauty of Black Canyon of the Gunnison by exploring the rim.
 Warner Point Nature Trail is an easy 1.5-miles, gaining little elevation.
 The trail offers panoramic views of surrounding mountain ranges, as well as the inner canyon.

 Before you visit, be sure to check current conditions.
 South Rim Road, which provides access to the park, is generally closed from November through April.